latent-to/developer-docs/docs/concepts/mev-shield/index.md

 MEV shield should not be used for transactions that are signed by a hotkey.
 Attempting to use MEV shield with extrinsics signed by a hotkey will fail.

 Note that while it is technically possible to transfer TAO to a hotkey, which would, technically, allow you to use MEV protection for HK operations, this is neither intended nor advisable.

-You should *never* transfer TAO to a hotkey, as the whole design intent of the separation of coldkeys and hotkeys is to isolate TAO-ownership related functions to coldkeys, so they can be handled with a higher tier of security compared to hotkeys, which are designed to sign transactions in a less secure mining runtime.
-This separation of hotkeys and coldkeys is a core design principle of Bittensor.

 **Because hotkeys are not intended to hold TAO, you are in *untested waters* if you do so, and there may be unintended consequences that could result in asset loss.**
 :::